-below.

-If your You must call PSI by 3:00 p.m.

-examination Central Time to change your

-is scheduled appointment by the
+If your examination is scheduled You must call PSI by 3:00 p.m.
+Central Time to change your appointment by the previous

-on previous
+on

 Monday Wednesday

 Tuesday Thursday

 Wednesday Friday

 Thursday Monday

 Friday Tuesday

 A candidate who does not schedule his/her examination appointment after confirmation of eligibility may request a full refund if they do not wish to test during their eligibility window.
 Requests for refunds must be made before their eligibility expires.
 Requests for refunds should be made in writing to specialists@eatright.org.
 A new application and examination fee would need to be submitted if a candidate would like to take the examination at a future date.